 By the end of the 17th century, encomiendas had virtually disappeared, certainly in the central areas of Mexico and Peru, and replaced by hanciendas.

 However important the encomenderos and hacendados were, they formed only a tiny minority at the top of colonial society.

 The export of precious metals was the principle raison-d’être to Spain of her colonial possessions in the Americas.
 Mining was therefore the main driver of the Spanish-American economy.
-Nevertheless, only relatively few Spanish were engaged in the industry.
+Nevertheless, only relatively few Spaniards were engaged in the industry.

 In the Andes the great mine at Potosí, in present-day Bolivia, was by far the most important source of silver.
-These, and other smaller mines, were located in the highlands, near the heartlands of the Andean civilizations of past centuries but distant from centres of Spanish population on the coast.
-The Spaniards took over the Inca mining operations more or less wholesale, using the strong tradition of long-distance labour obligations already in place under the Inca, though now channeled through the encomienda (i.e individual encomiendas had to provide temporary labour for the mines).
+These, and other smaller mines, were located in the highlands, near the heartlands of the Andean civilizations of past centuries but distant from centers of Spanish population on the coast.
+The Spaniards took over the Inca mining operations more or less wholesale, using the strong tradition of long-distance labour obligations already in place under the Inca, though now channeled through the encomienda (with individual encomiendas had to provide temporary labour for the mines).
 This rotating pool of temporary labour supplemented the core of permanent skilled Indian miners.